 "Half English, half American.
 Half-sister, really, so that makes her, what, about an eighth English?
 I don't know, I've never really done the math."

-- The Discworld novel Eric has the Aztec-flavoured god Quezovercoatl, who is described as "half-man, half-chicken, half-jaguar, half-serpent, half-scorpion and half-mad", making "a wossname total of three homicidal maniacs".
+- Eric has the Aztec-flavoured god Quezovercoatl, who is described as "half-man, half-chicken, half-jaguar, half-serpent, half-scorpion and half-mad", making "a wossname total of three homicidal maniacs".

-- An epigram by Alexander Pushkin describes one of his contemporaries as a "half-milord, half-merchant, half-fool, half-ignoramus, half-scoundrel, but there's a hope he'll finally be full".
+- An epigram by Alexander Pushkin describes one of his contemporaries as a "half-milord, half-merchant, half-sage, half-ignoramus, half-scoundrel, but there's a hope he'll finally be full".